 Managing your Service Blueprint process

 Your Service Blueprint is not a static output of a workshop.
 It becomes a living, breathing document that you use to prioritize and manage the execution of the service.
-To rolling out your service, first engage in a Service prototyping workshop and test the service with employees and end-users.
+To roll out your service, first engage in a Service prototyping workshop and test the service with employees and end-users.

 Next, when you go into a Service Design process, do not decide on channel or solution areas before you finish a Service Blueprint.
 Customers, in particular, will not bend to your channel experience just because it has a good UX.
 They might want to approach a channel of their choice for their reasons.
 For this reason, start your Service Design project agnostic of channel or solution/platform.